The Advising Center provides academic advising, tutoring and other programs and resources to help students succeed

 To make an advising or tutoring appointment, call 215-717-6818, email firstname.lastname@example.org or stop by the Advising Center in Pine Hall, M-F, 9-5.

 Throughout their UArts experience, students will receive guidance from faculty advisors in their programs and by staff advisors in the Advising Center.
-Academic advisors in the Center can help students make a successful transition to college and explore academic options, including major, minors, internships, and concentrations.
-All first-year students are required to meet with an Academic Advisor in the Center in their first and second semesters.
+Academic advisors in the Center help students make a successful transition to college and explore academic options, including major, minors, internships, and concentrations.
+First-year students meet with an Academic Advisor in the Center in their first and second semesters.
 In their junior year, students schedule a Graduation Planning meeting with an Academic Advisor in the Center.

 During the Advising period--Oct 24 thru Nov 4 in Fall 2016--first year students in CAMD meet with their academic advisors in the Center and their faculty advisors.
 Students in CPA, Liberal Arts, and in major programs in CAMD, meet with their faculty advisors but may also meet with an academic advisor at anytime during the Advising or Registration period for additional advising.

 The Advising Center also offers specialized services and conducts targeted outreach to students who are academically at-risk or on academic probation.
 In coordination with International Student Programs, the Center provides comprehensive ESL tutoring and academic support to students for whom English is a second language.
 Students with documented disabilities or learning differences may also be referred to us for academic support.

 Tutoring is available at no charge to all students to supplement their classroom and studio instruction.
 Tutors can help students to improve their skills in writing, reading, ESL, and other academic and studio areas, including successful classroom strategies and study habits.
 Students may schedule appointments for advising or tutoring by calling, emailing, or visiting the Center.